-Figure 50: Reference geometry for fixed WSD at 10 m and mobile DTT at 1.5 m agl.
+Figure 50: Scenario 5: Reference geometry for fixed WSD at 10 m and mobile DTT at 1.5 m agl.

 The path loss shown is valid for a carrier at 650 MHz.

-FIXED WSD AT 10 m INTERFERING WITH PORTABLE INDOOR DTTB AT 1.5 M
+FIXED WSD AT 10 m agl INTERFERING WITH PORTABLE INDOOR DTTB AT 1.5 magl

 The geometry used to calculate the interference from a fixed WSD transmit antenna at 10 m to a portable indoor DTT receiver at 1.5 m height is shown below.